DigitalAthenaeus/varia/README.md

 # varia
-contains directory and files moved from OGL
+contains directories and files moved from OGL